 Assistance Animal - An assistance animal is one that is necessary to afford the person with a disability an equal opportunity to use and enjoy College housing.
-An assistance animal may provide physical assistance, emotional support, calming, stability and other kinds of assistance.
+An assistance animal (also referred to as an emotional support animal or a comfort animal) may provide physical assistance, emotional support, calming, stability and other kinds of assistance.
 Assistance animals do not perform work or tasks that would qualify them as "service animals" under the Americans with Disabilities Act.